 - Rejected the common law cause of action for oppression;

 - Restricted ability of minority shareholders to prove claims with tests of “reasonable expectations” or “fair dealing” as defined by the majority’s “burdensome, harsh, or wrongful conduct,” which so often resulted in compulsory buy-outs and fair prices;

 - Adopted requirements that redefined abuse of authority to include an intent harm;

 - Held that the only remedy for oppression under the Texas Business Organizations Code 11.404 was rehabilitative receivership

 Although the Court severely limited the reach of the oppression doctrine, all is not lost in the post-Ritchie v.
 Rupe world – minority owners aggrieved by the majority’s conduct still have rights, as well as options for bringing individual claims to resolve their disputes or derivative actions on behalf of the company.
 The Court noted that in its ruling, citing “the adequacy of remedies that already exist.”

 Strategies for Bringing Shareholder Oppression Actions in Texas

-As Houston-based business law and litigation attorneys who have been serving Texas for over 26 years, our legal team at Hendershot, Cannon & Hisey, P.C. remembers the Texas of times gone by, at least in terms shareholder oppression and Ritchie v.
+As Houston-based business law and litigation attorneys who have been serving Texas for over 26 years, our legal team at Hendershot, Cowart & Hisey, P.C. remembers the Texas of times gone by, at least in terms shareholder oppression and Ritchie v.
 Rupe.
 In the years since that ruling, we have refined the strategies we use to assist minority shareholders in closely held companies as they battle back to protect their rights and interests, emerge from squeeze-outs and free-outs, fight corporate misconduct, and – ultimately bring actions which enforce legal obligations they’re owed and address personal losses.

 Those strategies are tailored to each and every case, and to the unique issues and goals of our clients.
 However, there are still several important claims to consider.
 These include: